DIGITAL BOTOX & AGEING

 - Use a new version (or extra layers) to make them look older

-– Place all three images side-by-side in InDesign and submit along with your PhotoShop file.
+- Place all three images side-by-side in InDesign or your Blog and submit along with your PhotoShop file.

 - If you can wrap your brain around it, work on both versions at the same time, cutting down on time spent cropping/selecting/masking parts of you image.

-– If you mask out part of an image, you can add the mask layers to your new selections – just right-click the mask and choose the option.
+- When you mask out part of an image, you can add the mask layers to your new selections – just right-click the mask and choose the option.

 KEY CRITERIA: Good originals, noticeable changes, effects on layers, blending modes used, extra versions